-Raised beds offer many benefits.
+Raised beds offer many benefits for vegetable garden design.
 You can fill them with any type of soil you want (an advantage if your ground is full of clay, sand, or rocks).
 Raised beds also warm earlier in the spring so you can get a jump on the planting season.
 And, if you build them 3 to 4 feet wide -- so you can easily reach the middle from both sides -- you'll never compact the soil by stepping on it.

 Think Like a Designer

-Take advantage of garden-design secrets in your vegetable garden.
+Take advantage of garden-design secrets in your vegetable garden design.
 Here's a great example of the power of repetition: Bright red poppies echo the round fruits of tomatoes.
 The climbing rose on the arbor is similar to the orange gaillardias and nasturtiums in the far corner.

 Grow in Containers